 5. Using an adjustable wrench, unscrew the fluid tube connector from the barrel and slide it down the fluid tube.
-The fluid tube must be removed prior to removing the barrel to prevent damage to the cascade.
+The fluid tube must be removed before removing the barrel to prevent cascade damage.

 6. Use the special multi-purpose wrench to loosen the retaining nut that secures the barrel to the applicator handle.
 After unscrewing the nut, slide it forward onto the barrel.